CASE STUDIES

 • and 16 subfields that formed the structure of the training catalog.

-Once you combine the relationships between topics, schedules, and supporting data, the total comes close to 4,905 documents that needed to be modeled and published through the CMS.
+Once you combine the relationships between topics, schedules, and supporting data, the total becomes 4,905 documents that needed to be modeled and published through the CMS.

 At that point, I felt a manual approach was clearly unrealistic.
-Uploading thousands of items one by one and hoping everything would remain consistent would create operational drag from the first day.
+Uploading thousands of items one by one and hoping everything would remain consistent would create operational drag from day one.

 The raw material sent by the client also showed that complexity very early.
 This was not one neat spreadsheet.
 It was a collection of documents and topic structures spread across multiple subfields.